inrae/pgd-mmdt/docs/definitions/terminology.md

 * [Maggot JSON of the FRIM dataset][2]{:target="_blank"} and its corresponding [JSON-schema][3]{:target="_blank"}

+As a reminder, a JSON schema serves to define the structure, content, and constraints of JSON data (e.g required fields, data types, default values), ensuring that the data exchanged adheres to an expected format.
+It thus facilitates data validation, and improves interoperability between components.
+In the Maggot application, JSON schema is used _i_) when discovering metadata files in the storage space, _ii_) when uploading a JSON file via the web interface.
+In both cases, In both cases, we rely on the [assertible.com][10]{:target="_blank"} validation API.

 <br>

 #### Structure of the Terminology documentation file (TSV)